01 Who we are

 13 Changes to this policy

 We may update this Privacy Policy from time to time.
 The “Effective” date at the top will change accordingly.
-For material changes we will give reasonable advance notice in the App and (where we have your email address) by email.
+For material changes we will give notice in the App and (where we have your email address) by email, in advance where that is practicable.
 Continued use of the Service after the effective date constitutes acceptance of the updated policy.

 14 Contact & complaints